-- 14. Defendant is a Delaware corporation with its principal place of business in Los Angeles, California. - 15.
-Defendant is a "covered person" pursuant to 12 U.S.C. § 5481(6)(A) because it offers and provides consumer financial products or services, as defined under 12 U.S.C. § 5481, which include: brokering of extensions of credit to consumers and servicing of loans; collecting, analyzing, maintaining, or providing consumer report information or other account information, including information relating to the credit history of consumers, used or expected to be used in connection with any decision regarding the offering or provision of a consumer financial product or service; and collecting debt related to any consumer financial product or service.
-12 U.S.C. § 5481(15)(A)(i), (ix), and (x). - 16.
-Defendant is also a "service provider" pursuant to 12 U.S.C. § 5481(26)(A) because it provides a material service to covered persons in connection with extensions of credit.
+18. Defendant is a "covered person" pursuant to 12 U.S.C. § 5481(6)(A) because it offers and provides consumer financial products or services, as defined under 12 U.S.C. § 5481, which include: extending credit; brokering of extensions of credit to consumers and servicing of loans; collecting, analyzing, maintaining, or providing consumer report information or other account information, including information relating to the credit history of consumers, used or expected to be used in connection with any decision regarding the offering or provision of a consumer financial product or service; and collecting debt related to any consumer financial product or service.
+12 U.S.C. § 5481(15)(A)(i), (ix), (x).

+19. Defendant is also a "service provider" pursuant to 12 U.S.C. § 5481(26)(A) because it provides a material service to covered persons in connection with extensions of credit.
 This includes, but is not limited to, participating in designing, operating, or maintaining the extensions of credit.
-Id. § 5481(26)(A)(i). - 17.
-Defendant is also a "consumer reporting agency" subject to the Bureau's jurisdiction under FCRA because it, for monetary fees or on a cooperative nonprofit basis, regularly engages in whole or in part in the practice of assembling or evaluating consumer credit information or other information on consumers for the purpose of furnishing consumer reports-in the form of SoLo Scores and number of loans repaid-to third parties.
+Id. § 5481(26)(A)(i).

+20. Defendant is also a "consumer reporting agency" subject to the Bureau's jurisdiction under FCRA because it, for monetary fees or on a cooperative nonprofit basis, regularly engages in whole or in part in the practice of assembling or evaluating consumer credit information or other information on consumers for the purpose of furnishing consumer reports-in the form of SoLo Scores and number of loans repaid-to third parties.
 15 U.S.C. § 1681a(f).
-Defendant assembles or evaluates the consumer information for monetary fees in the form of SoLo donation fees, or alternatively, assembles or evaluates the consumer information on a "cooperative nonprofit basis."
+Defendant assembles or evaluates the consumer information for monetary fees in the form of SoLo donation fees, or alternatively, assembles or evaluates the consumer information on a "cooperative nonprofit basis" by facilitating the mutual exchange of loan repayment and other consumer information to and from lenders.